rishabhyadavtech/Truvexa.AI/README.md

 2. **The Session Hijacking Nightmare:** Once a session token is copied from local storage, your server thinks it's a legitimate user.
 The damage is done.

 ### The Vajrex Approach:
-Instead of waiting for the cloud to flag a malicious domain, **Truvexa runs locally at the client layer**.
+Instead of waiting for the cloud to flag a malicious domain, **Vajrex runs locally at the client layer**.
 It continuously analyzes telemetry, intercepts context drifts, and locks down sensitive states locally before user credentials can be exfiltrated.

 ---